chiadingdong/Cargo-Transport-System/README.md

 # DSA-project-topic-2

 Implemented a quick prototype as only doing this as extra practice.
-Topic 3 is the project i was assigned to.
+Topic 3 was the project assigned to me.